Ni'ilya: 1948, aftermath

 Since the war, Ashkelon has expanded onto village land.

-In 1992, the village site was described: " The village has been obliterated, and the site is overgrown with wild plants and a few sycamore trees.
+In 1992, the village site was described: "The village has been obliterated, and the site is overgrown with wild plants and a few sycamore trees.
 One house that had probably been built in a fruit orchard still stands and is currently inhabited by a Palestinian family.
 It has a flat roof and rectangular windows and door.
 The land in the vicinity is cultivated by Israeli farmers."

+Palestinian Hamas spokesman Hudayfa Samir Abdallah al-Kahlout (aka by his nome de guerra Abu Obaida) is initially from Ni'ilya prior to his family's displacement to the Gaza Strip in 1948.